 “I’m never doing it.”

-The tearing began on the second syllable of never.
+On the second syllable of never the taller one began to tear.
 Through the spine first, then by handfuls.
 The pages came down under the chestnuts’ new leaves, white on green, and were still settling when the crying began.

 The crying was true, and it carried.
 It went up toward the gate gathering words, and the words put the torn notebook in the smaller one’s hands.